Computer Aided Process Engineering

 Professor Fraga's research lies at the interfaces between industrial engineering, mathematics and computer science.
 His research broadly falls into two categories: the development of new computational methodologies for computational systems engineering and the design and implementation of computer interfaces for aiding engineers in the use of advanced computational tools in design.
 In the course of his research, he has developed the Jacaranda system for automated design and process optimisation and the Strawberry and Fresa nature-inspired evolutionary optimisation methods.

-The material presented in this webinar has not been peer-reviewed.
-Any opinions are the presenter's own and do not necessarily represent those of IChemE or the Computer Aided Process Engineering Special Interest Group.
+The material presented at this event has not been peer-reviewed.
+Any opinions are the presenter's own and do not necessarily represent those of IChemE or the Computer Aided Process Engineering SIG.
 The information is given in good faith but without any liability on the part of IChemE.

 Webinar archive